TaniWanKenobi/Blinky/newguide.md

 - **C_Polarized** (this is an electrolytic capacitor, it is directional so be careful!)
 - **C** (this is a normal capacitor)
 - **R** (this is a 1k ohm resistor and 470 ohm resistor)
-- **R_Trim** (this is a potentiometer otherwise known as a variable resistor.
+- **RV** (this is a potentiometer otherwise known as a variable resistor.
 You can use this to control the speed of the flashes)

 > To change values of resisitors, double click the resistor, change the value, then click OK.